-And she goes on, “world powers… should be willing to take on the Somali pirates for several reasons”, and lists several reasons and the need to capture and try them in Kenya, in accordance to a signed memorandum between the UK and Kenya.
+And she goes on, “world powers… should be willing to take on the Somali pirates for several reasons”, and lists several reasons and the need to capture and try them in Kenya, in accordance with a signed memorandum between the United Kingdom and Kenya.

-But let’s not jut place the blame on the Somali’s.
+But let’s not just place the blame on the Somalis.

-On a similar attitude of ignoring the root cause of this issue and just blaming the Somali’s, the BBC published an article called, The Plight of Forgotten Somali Pirate Hostages on July, 2013.
+On a similar attitude of ignoring the root cause of this issue and just blaming the Somali’s, the British Broadcasting Corporation (BBC) published an article called, The Plight of Forgotten Somali Pirate Hostages in July 2013.
 This article talked about hostages that are held by ‘Somali Pirates’ since 2010, and one of the quotes in the article caught my attention.

 A. John Steed stated, “Enough is enough.
 These guys have suffered terribly.
 It’s time to let them go on humanitarian grounds.”